OPR-group-BNITM/vimop/README.md

 Analysis pipeline for virus metagenomics using nanopore sequencing.

 This pipeline is developed by the [Outbreak Preparedness and Response team]() at the Bernhard Nocht Institute for Tropical medicine.
-It is used for untargeted sequencing  (e.g. with the sispa-protocol) of viruses such as Lassa, Ebola or Dengue at various sites.
+It is used to analyse nanopore reads from untargeted sequencing of viruses such as Lassa, Ebola or Dengue at various sites.

 If you have questions, suggestions, want to contribute or have a specific requirement (e.g. for the license) please feel free to contact us.

-## Purpose and limiations
+## Purpose and limitions

 The main purpose of this pipeline is the assembly of virus genomes in metagenomics samples.
 We have created a reference data base with our favourite viruses.
 However, you can also create your own.